isorna/dzc/rules/scenery.md

 Linked Garrisons are a great way of making massive structures.
 Simply agree with your opponent which parts of a Garrison count as separate linked areas.
 This allows troops to occupy specific areas of a big Garrison, and allows for certain parts to be destroyed piecemeal!

-Often a large structure that counts as a Linked Garrison won t come in multiple parts, which means that each linked Garrison won t be able to be removed when destroyed.
-In this situation it s best to just use your imagination!
+Often a large structure that counts as a Linked Garrison won't come in multiple parts, which means that each linked Garrison won't be able to be removed when destroyed.
+In this situation it's best to just use your imagination!
 The scenery piece still follows the same rules, even if it cannot be physically taken apart.